MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/security-check.md

 ---

 ## Overview
-This abstract class extends `SecurityCheckWithExternalization` and implements most of its methods to simplify usage.
+This abstract class extends `ExternalizableSecurityCheck` and implements most of its methods to simplify usage.
 Two methods are required to be implemented: `validateCredentials` and `createChallenge`.

-The `SecurityCheckWithAttempts` class is meant for simple flows to need to validate arbitrary credentials in order to grant access to a resource.
+The `CredentialsValidationSecurityCheck` class is meant for simple flows to need to validate arbitrary credentials in order to grant access to a resource.
 Aslo provided is a built-in capability to block access after a set number of attempts.

 This tutorial uses the example of a hard-coded PIN code to protect a resource, and gives the user 3 attempts (after which the client is blocked for 60 seconds).